 Try not to be lured into a false sense of satisfaction by the top-line salary figure.
 Make sure you do your salary sums because you may have increased costs in your new job.

 General market conditions in your sector

 Is there a shortage of candidates with your skill set in the industry you work in?
 Have general salaries been rising or falling within the sector?
-Are there a high number of roles appropriate to your skill set available in the sector?
+Is there a high number of roles appropriate to your skill set available in the sector?
 It is important you know the answers to all of these questions so that you understand what level of salary you are able to request and what is realistic.

 Determine whether there are any salary trade-offs

 Try not to be lured into a false sense of satisfaction by the top-line salary figure.
 Make sure you do your salary sums because you may have increased costs in your new job.
 For example, you may need to travel further to reach your new office or workplace and you might lose out on other benefits too.
 Of course, the reverse can also be true.